-2.11.1 Commission Members There shall be an Historical Commission of the Town of Needham, consisting of seven (7) members, each of whom shall be a resident of the Town of Needham, appointed by the Board of Selectmen.
-Initially, three (3) members shall be appointed for the term of three (3) years each, three (3) members shall be appointed for the term of one (1) year.
+2.11.1 Commission Members There shall be an Historical Commission of the Town of Needham, consisting of seven (7) members, each of whom shall be a resident of the Town of Needham, appointed by the Select Board.
+Initially, three (3) members shall be appointed for the term of three (3) years each, three (3) members shall be appointed for the term of two (2) years each, and one (1) member shall be appointed for a term of one (1) year.
 Thereafter, as the term for which the members were initially appointed expires, their successors shall be appointed for a term of three (3) years each.
 In the event of a vacancy occurring in the membership other than by the expiration of the term of a member, a successor shall be appointed to serve for the balance of the unexpired term.

 - 2.11.2 Quorum.
 At all meetings of the Historical Commission, four (4) members shall constitute a quorum. - 2.11.3 Officers.
-The members of the Historical Commission shall annually, within thirty (30) days after the annual appointments are made by the Board of Selectmen, elect from its membership a chairman, a vice-chairman and a secretary who shall serve during the ensuing year and until the election of their successor.
+The members of the Historical Commission shall annually, within thirty (30) days after the annual appointments are made by the Select Board, elect from its membership a chairman, a vice-chairman and a secretary who shall serve during the ensuing year and until the election of their successor.
 All other meetings of the members shall be held at such designated times and places as the members shall designate. - 2.11.4 Powers and Authority of the Historical Commission.
 The Historical Commission may exercise all the powers, authority and functions authorized by M.G.L.
 Chapter 40, Section 8D, and may make reasonable rules and regulations to aid in the orderly performance of its powers, authority and functions consistent with said Section 8D and Sub-section 2.11.4.